Bongal Site of Central Tapanuli: Early Traces of the Spread of Christianity as a Learning Resource for History Subject in High Schools

 How to Cite

 R. Sinaga, I. Azhari, L. E. Simangunsong, and P. Sumantri, “Bongal Site of Central Tapanuli: Early Traces of the Spread of Christianity as a Learning Resource for History Subject in High Schools”, Jor.
 Eva.
-Edu, vol. 6, no. 3, Jul.
+Edu, vol. 6, no. 3, pp. 805-820, Jul.
 2025.

 Section